-When it comes to the question of how much freelance writers charge – or should charge – step back and consider a few things first.
+When it comes to the question of how much freelance writers charge for writing different things like press releases or blog posts – or should charge – step back and consider a few things first.

 - To earn extra money on the side of your full-time gig.

 - To earn a full-time income while being your own boss.

 - For fun.